Progressbar/press/README.md

 # presskit of progressbar identity
-static assets for media and whatsover
+static assets for media and whatsoever